Dannii Minogue On Botox And Her Affair With Simon Cowell

 “I was beside myself.
 But it was because my hair started coming out in clumps that I knew it was more than post-natal exhaustion, and so I went to have a blood test.”

 Ever since then, Dannii Minogue has been on medication to treat her thyroid condition.
-The singer is willing to do pretty much anything for her son Ethan, who’s now six-years-old.
+The singer is willing to do pretty much anything for her son Ethan, who’s now 6-years-old.
 Last year, Minogue quit the Australian X Factor just because Ethan was beginning his first year at school in Melbourne.

 Dannii Minogue explained that she wanted to be with her little boy and help him go through the first year in school because “the start of school was a little tricky to navigate.”